Cave hyena: Description

 The size of cave hyenas varied depending on environment, with populations inhabiting colder climates having a larger body size than those inhabiting more temperate climates; thus, the species is an example of Bergmann's rule.
 A 2017 study estimated that on average cave hyenas weighed approximately 88 kg, around 60% heavier than living spotted hyenas.
 In comparison to living spotted hyenas, some of the bones of the limbs are more robust (proportionally thicker and shorter), with the ulna being more curved.
 In the skull, the first and second upper premolars contact each other, while in living spotted hyenas they are separated by a diastema (gap), though collectively the differences between the skeletal anatomy of cave hyenas and living spotted hyenas are "relatively minor".
+The dental anatomy of Asian C. (crocuta) ultima, has been described as indistinguishable from that of European C. (Crocuta) spelaea.
 The endocast (brain cavity) of cave hyenas were more similar to spotted hyenas than brown or striped hyenas.
 Compared to spotted hyenas, the cave hyenas had a larger and elongated brain, as well as having smaller relative anterior regions.
 Evidence from cave art suggests that cave hyenas had a similar physical appearance to living spotted hyenas, with a spotted pelt.